 Why is the brewery named the Guinness Open Gate Brewery?

-In 2015 we opened the longstanding pilot brewery at St James's Gate to the public.
-We literally opened the gate to the place in which innovative brewers have long been working to explore new beers for Guinness, so we called it the Open Gate Brewery.
+In 2015 we opened the long standing pilot brewery at St James's Gate to the public.
+We quite literally opened the gate to the place in which innovative brewers had been working since 1904 to explore new beers for Guinness, so we called it the Open Gate Brewery.

 Why build a Guinness Brewery in America?

 Although Arthur Guinness started brewing beer in Dublin, Ireland in 1759, brewing in other countries has long been a part of our story.
-We opened our first non-Irish brewery in London in 1936, and currently brew in 49 countries.
+We opened our first non-Irish brewery in London in 1936, and currently brew in nearly 50 countries around the world.

-The USA is probably the most dynamic and exciting beer market in the world right now, and, put simply, we’d like to be closer to the action.
-Having a brewery in the USA will help us understand and respond to trends more quickly, as well as brew smaller batches and get them to market faster.
+That being said, the USA boasts arguably the most dynamic and exciting beer industry in the world right now, and, put simply, we wanted to be closer to the action.
+Having a brewery in the States allows us to understand and respond to trends more quickly, as well as brew smaller batches and get them beyond the walls of the brewery faster.

-And it gives us the opportunity to welcome Guinness fans, old and new, to the first Guinness brewery on American soil in over 63 years (we briefly owned a brewery in Long Island City, New York, from 1949-1954) and offer some Irish hospitality!
+And it gives us the opportunity to welcome Guinness fans, old and new, to the first ever purpose-built Guinness brewery on American soil - The Home of Guinness in America.

 The Guinness Open Gate Brewery is on the site of the historic Calvert distillery in Baltimore County, 10 miles from downtown Baltimore and 30 miles northeast of Washington DC.

-The distillery, originally called the Maryland Distilling Company, was the first opened after prohibition in Maryland, in 1933.
+The distillery, originally called the Maryland Distilling Company, was the first opened after Prohibition ended 1933.
 For decades it distilled, barrel-aged and bottled several spirits brands, notably the Lord Calvert Whisky brand.
-In 2001 the site was acquired by Diageo as part of the purchase of Seagram, and spirits aging and bottling continued at scale until 2015 (and actually continues to this day as a live production site).
+In 2001 the site was acquired by Diageo as part of the purchase of Seagram, and spirits aging and bottling continued at scale until 2015.

-But also, we love the area.
-Baltimore is an amazing city with respect for the past combined a sense of dynamism and excitement for the future.
+But most importantly, we love the area.
+Baltimore is an amazing city filled with amazing culture, food, art, music, and most of all, people.
 The brewing industry in Maryland is growing fast with several notable breweries making a name for themselves locally and nationally.
-We hope we can help the industry prosper and achieve the recognition we think it deserves.
+We've been working since our first day in town to help the industry prosper and achieve the recognition we think it deserves.
 We also believe there is huge potential for increased tourism in the area.
 We look forward to working in concert with local partners to bring about a significant impact from increased visitors who will be able not just to experience what we hope is a best-in-class brewery visit, but everything else Maryland has to offer.

 What brewing systems do you have?
 What's brewed there?